 An elderly person receives support from a caregiver, holding hands indoors, showcasing compassion.

-Guardianship of the Person Guardianship of the person is a circuit court designation that a person can make health care decisions for the disabled.
+Guardianship of the person is a circuit court designation that a person can make health care decisions for the disabled.
 But, there are certain requirements.
 First, you must prove that the person is disabled.
 This is often done through the use of physician certificates.
-However, other health care professionals may also…
+However, other health care professionals may also provide their expert opinion.

 Two Guardians?